AIM-KannLab/itmt/README.md

 4. Modify settings (for example available GPUs) in `settings.py`

-5. Download Weights from /link and place into /path

 5. For demo on TM pipeline launch jupyter notebook `example_notebooks/demo_notebook.ipynb` inside conda enviroment.
 Estimated inference time: 5 minutes

 ## To retrain on your own MRI dataset: